Concussion: Pediatric concussion

-People aged 65+ with concussion

-Mild traumatic brain injury recovery time in people over age 65 may have increased complications due to elevated health concerns, or comorbidities.
-This often results in longer hospitalization duration, poorer cognitive outcomes, and higher mortality rates.

 Repeat concussion

 For unknown reasons, having had one concussion significantly increases a person's risk of having another.
 Having previously sustained a sports concussion has been found to be a strong factor increasing the likelihood of a concussion in the future.
 People who have had a concussion seem more susceptible to another one, particularly if the new injury occurs before symptoms from the previous concussion have completely gone away.
-It is also a negative process if smaller impacts cause the same symptom severity.
-Repeated concussions may increase a person's risk in later life for dementia, Parkinson's disease, and depression.

 Post-concussion syndrome

 In post-concussion syndrome, symptoms do not resolve for weeks, months, or years after a concussion, and may occasionally be permanent.
-About 10% to 20% of people have post-concussion syndrome for more than a month.
+About 10% to 20% of people have persisting concussion symptoms for more than a month.
 Symptoms may include headaches, dizziness, fatigue, anxiety, memory and attention problems, sleep problems, and irritability.
 Rest, a previously recommended recovery technique, has limited effectiveness.
 A recommended treatment in both children and adults with symptoms beyond 4 weeks involves an active rehabilitation program with reintroduction of non-contact aerobic activity.
 Progressive physical exercise has been shown to reduce long-term post-concussive symptoms.
 Symptoms usually go away on their own within months but may last for years.
 The question of whether the syndrome is due to structural damage or other factors such as psychological ones, or a combination of these, has long been the subject of debate.